stfc/cloud-docs/source/Swift/QuickStart.rst

 Explanation of terms
 --------------------

-Object:
-An object is the basic storage entity and any optional metadata that represents the data you store.
-When you upload data, the data is stored as-is (with no compression or encryption).
+Object Store:
+This provides a system for data storage that enables users to access the same data, both as an object and as a file, simplifying management and controlling storage costs.

+Account:
+The top level of the Object Storage system hierarchy, defining a namespace for containers.
+Users own all resources in their account.
+Synonymous with a `project` or `tenant`.

 Container:
-A container is a storage compartment for your data and provides a way for you to organize your data.
-Containers can be visualised as directories in a Linux system.
+This defines a namespace for objects, providing a storage compartment for and a way to organise data, similar to directories in a Linux system.
 However, unlike directories, containers cannot be nested.
-Data must be stored in a container and hence the objects are created within a container.
+Data must be stored in a container, and so objects are created within containers.
+Containers may also be referred to as buckets or pools.

+Object:
+The basic storage entity and any optional metadata that represents the data being stored.
+When data is uploaded, the data is stored as-is, with no compression or encryption.

 Folder/Pseudo-folder:
-Similar to folders in your desktop operating system.
-They are virtual collections defined by a common prefix on the object’s name.
+Similar to folders in a desktop operating system.
+They are virtual collections defined by a common prefix in objects' names.

-Object Store:
-Object Store provides a system for data storage that enables users to access the same data, both as an object and as a file, thus simplifying management and controlling storage costs.
+Placeholder objects may also exist to represent folders.

+Access Control List (ACL):
+Used to control access to objects within a container.
+An ACL cannot be stored with individual objects.

 References